orchestral/orchestraplatform.com/blogs/_posts/2013-06-01-simple-website-2.md

 		"version": "1.0.0"
 	}

-So what have we accomplish by doing this, browsing to <http://localhost:8000/admin/extensions> would show you that `app` is now available as an extension, cool eh?
+So what have we accomplish by doing this?
+Browsing to <http://localhost:8000/admin/extensions> would show you that `app` is now available as an extension, cool eh?

 ![Playground Extension is available](/blogs/assets/2013/06/playground-extension-available.png)

 ## Our `app` Migrations

-Before we activate this extension, let's do prepare our migrations so we can see how easy it is to manage migration process for extension.
+Before we activate this extension, let's prepare our migrations so we can see how easy it is to manage migration process for extension.

 ### Articles migration

 	$ php artisan migrate:make create_articles_table --table=articles --create

 	Created Migration: 2013_06_02_072044_create_articles_table
 	Generating optimized class loader
 	Compiling common classes